usegalaxy-eu/website/_events/2022-02-21-GalaxyWS_SFB.md

 # Important notes

-1. Please register to our [European Galaxy server](https://usegalaxy.eu) to perform the analysis.
+1. Please create an account in the [European Galaxy server](https://usegalaxy.eu) to perform the analysis.
 Participants from the
    MPI Freiburg, please note that the European Galaxy server is different from the MPI Galaxy server.
 You will need to have an account on [https://usegalaxy.eu](https://usegalaxy.eu]) as well.
 2. For the workshop, all you need is a computer with a latest web browser.
 3. The workshop is free of charge.

-## Program:
+## Program

-Every day the workshop will run from 10:00-15:00 (give or take, depending on questions at the end).
+Every day, the workshop will run from 10:00-15:00 CET (give or take, depending on questions at the end).
 If the times will change, it will be announced during the workshop.

 Schedule: